 The LCiGB is represented on the Council of Lutheran Churches (CLC), established as the Lutheran Council of Great Britain in 1948.
 It represents ecumenically and co-ordinates the common work of ten different Lutheran churches that have congregations or chaplaincies in Great Britain, including the LCiGB.
 Together the ten churches serve some 200,000 persons in Britain, who come from a wide range of national and language backgrounds.
 The CLC is a communion of autonomous churches that work together to express their shared Lutheran heritage and identity through common work in Britain, enriched by their cultural and linguistic diversity.
 Each church has its own administrative structure, which may be closely linked to the church in its country of origin, or to one of its synods or dioceses.
 They all offer particular ministries and programmes in Britain for the language groups that they serve.
-In 2013 the CLC organised a joint service at the Swedish Church in London to commemorate the Reformation, in which clergy and members of the LCiGB participated.
+The bishop and chair of the LCiGB are trustees of the CLC, along with seven persons from other churches.
+The CLC has supported the LCiGB in various ways during the year, including renting office and meeting facilities to the LCiGB and providing grants for congregational work and ecumenical activities.